 The experience is far more exclusive at Madikwe.
 Set on red sands at the edge of the Kalahari, this private reserve is home to a beguiling mix of desert and savannah species, and its accommodation varies from camps specialising in families to those offering the ultimate in romantic luxury.
 Under a 2-hour drive from Sun City, Madikwe offers an extra edge to a self-drive safari: you’ll join night drives and sit down to lavish lantern-lit suppers away from camp.

-When to go: anytime between early May and the end of October: there is barely any rain and game viewing is good as animals concentrate near water.
+Anytime between early May and the end of October: there is barely any rain and game viewing is good as animals concentrate near water.
 Mid-winter (June to August) is very dry and cold; the November to April summer is hot with regular afternoon thunderstorms.

-Malaria-free: the Eastern Cape
+Malaria-free safari: the Eastern Cape

 South Africa’s Eastern Cape is home to beautiful malaria-free game reserves set along rivers and the great escarpment, sitting under dazzling night skies and filled with the call of lion.

 These are multi-faceted reserves, places where Big 5 game viewing vies for your attention with river cruises and cultural tours.
 Families can enjoy the option of private villa accommodation, and since many lodges offer family-oriented safari programmes, parents get to enjoy a massage at the spa while their children have a hands-on cooking lesson or learn how to track animals.

 Add an Eastern Cape safari onto a Cape Town and Garden Route tour: the can-do nature of this popular holiday region means a self-drive safari is ideal – pick up your car in Cape Town and return it in Port Elizabeth before flying out.
 You can take in the Whale Coast and Cape Winelands on the way, leaving you plenty of time to discover why the Garden Route is so named before settling back for a few days of classic Big 5 game viewing.